meowkita/coffee-machine/README.md

 # Coffee Machine

-A graduate project for the JetBrains Academy.
+A project for the JetBrains Academy.

 ## About